You May Have Trouble Calling Us

 Planning to see the "Big Trees" in Sequoia National Park?
 If you enter/exit via Hwy.
 198, please pay close attention to vehicle length advisories for your safety and the safety of others.
 More »

 Please read our important park alerts by clicking either the red tab or the "SHOW ALERTS" link above for information you need to know before you come to the parks.

 National Park Service

-DO NOT count on food-storage lockers (also called "boxes") being available; they may be full or have been removed due to breakage or disuse.
-For example, lockers in the Kearsarge lakes areas will be unavailable for public use during 2012.
+DO NOT count on food-storage boxes being available; they may be full or may have been removed due to breakage or disuse.
+For example, boxes in the Kearsarge lakes areas are currently unavailable.

-Canisters are by far the preferred method of food storage throughout the wilderness of these parks.
-Where lockers are not available, you must carry a portable bear-resistant canister or hang your food properly.
+Containers are by far the preferred method of food storage throughout the wilderness of these parks.
+Where boxes are not available, you must carry a portable animal-resistant container or hang your food properly.
 Know that hanging your food does not guarantee that a bear will not obtain it.
 Bears will climb and chew through branches in order to get at a hung bag of food.

 Select the area you wish to visit (generally listed from north to south):

 Kearsarge Lakes: CANISTERS REQUIRED, NO FOOD-STORAGE LOCKERS AVAILABLE FOR 2012 SEASON.